kanav789/kanav789/README.md

 # 💫 About Me

-- 🔭 I’m currently working in a startup as an intern
+- 🔭 I’m currently working in a startup as an frontend developer
 - 🤝 Open to work with any live project
 - 🌱 I’m currently learning Data Structures and Algorithms (DSA) with a structured 3-month plan
 - 💬 Full Stack Web Developer